Connected workflow diagram with steps, decision nodes, and an AI assistant orchestrating a multi-step automation

 “If a Stripe charge fails, DM me on Slack with the customer’s email and the amount.”

-Those are real workflows you spin up by emailing Carly.
-She picks the trigger, wires the steps, fills the parameters, runs a dry-run with a real recent event from your account, and asks you to confirm before going live.
+You spin those up by emailing Carly.
+She picks the trigger, wires the steps, runs a dry-run with a real recent event from your account, and asks you to confirm before going live.

 What you can trigger on